cosign-io/recovery-js-lib/README.md

-# Recovery Tenant Lib
+# Ethereum Recovery Oracle

-The recovery service is a smart oracle implementation.
+The recovery service is a [Smart Oracle](https://github.com/codius/codius/wiki/Smart-Oracles:-A-Simple,-Powerful-Approach-to-Smart-Contracts) implementation for [Ethereum](https://ethereum.org).
 It's main functionality is to protect from keyloss in blockchain applications with client-side key setups.

 ## Assumptions